anikgupta1970/interview_notes/HeapDump.md

 jmap -dump:live,format=b,file=heapDump.hprof <PID>

-live → captures only reachable (live) objects

-format=b → binary format

-heapDump.hprof → heap dump file

-Transferred the heap dump securely from the production server to a local machine for analysis.
+Safely transferred the heap dump file from the production server for offline analysis.

 Analysis

-I analyzed the heap dump using tools such as:

-Eclipse MAT (Memory Analyzer Tool)
+I analyzed the heap dump using Eclipse MAT (Memory Analyzer Tool).

-(Alternatively) VisualVM

-During analysis, I focused on:

-Top memory-consuming objects

-Retained heap size
+I followed a structured approach:

+1. Histogram Analysis

+Started with the Histogram view to identify:

+Classes with the highest number of instances

+Classes consuming the most heap memory

+This quickly highlighted unusually large object counts for a specific domain object.

-Dominator tree
+2. Dominator Tree Analysis

-GC roots and object references
+Used the Dominator Tree to:

+Identify objects with the largest retained heap

+Understand which objects were preventing others from being garbage collected

+This helped trace memory retention back to a single root object.

+3. GC Roots & Reference Chain

+Analyzed the GC root paths to see why objects were still reachable

+Found that objects were strongly referenced from a static cache / singleton

 Findings

-A large number of objects of a specific type were retained in memory
+Large numbers of domain objects were retained in memory

-These objects were referenced from a static cache / singleton

-The cache had no eviction policy and kept growing over time

-This prevented garbage collection, causing heap pressure and frequent GC cycles
+Histogram showed continuous growth in object count

+Dominator Tree revealed that a static in-memory cache was dominating a large portion of the heap

+The cache did not have an eviction or size limit

 Root Cause

-The root cause was a memory leak due to unbounded in-memory caching, where objects were strongly referenced and never released.
+The root cause was a memory leak caused by an unbounded static cache, which retained strong references and prevented garbage collection.

 Fix Implemented

 Introduced cache size limits and eviction (LRU-based)

-Replaced strong references with weak references where applicable
+Replaced strong references with WeakReference where appropriate

-Added monitoring and alerts for heap usage and GC activity

-Reviewed object lifecycle to ensure proper cleanup
+Reviewed object lifecycle and ensured proper cleanup

+Added heap and GC monitoring to catch similar issues early

 Outcome